mdcnn/EDC-Net/README.md

 # EDC-Net

-### The source codes will be make public after acceptance of the EDC-Net paper.
+### The source codes will be made public after acceptance of the EDC-Net paper.